pikulet/intellex/README.txt

 # data_helper.py - Manage the direct file reading and writing
 # index.py - The driver file for indexing
-# index-helper.py - The helper file for indexing, includes helper methods and data structures
 # search.py - The driver file for search and query processing.
 # search_helper.py - The helper file for search, query parsing and evaluation.
 # PositionalMerge.py - The helper file for merging of posting and postional lists for identifying phrase queries.
 # IntersectMerge.py - The helper file for merging of postings lists in Boolean queries.
 # Eval.py - Evaluation class for computing cosine scores based on Vector Space Model (VSM).
-# query_expander.py - ###
+# QueryExpansion.py - File including code for query expansion, WordNet/thesaurus expansion, and relevance feedback.

 == Statement of individual work ==